hbctraining/Training-modules/Advanced_shell/README.md

 ### Learning Objectives

-* Manipulate strings from existing bash variables
+* Manipulate strings from existing `bash` variables
-* Implement regular expressions within a grep search
+* Implement regular expressions within a `grep` search
-* Apply basic stream-editing principles to a file
+* Apply basic stream-editing principles to a file using `sed`
-* Use awk to extract columns and do basic arithmetic from table data
+* Use `awk` to extract columns and do basic arithmetic from table data

 > These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.